Gaurav Solanki: Primary and personal life

-Gaurav Solanki was born on 21 January 1997 in Ballabgarh, Faridabad.
+Gaurav Solanki was born on 21 January 1997 in Ballabgarh of Faridabad district.
 His father, Vijay Pal Singh, is an electrician and has an electric shop.
 His younger brother, Saurav is a boxer and trains at a local boxing academy in the 46-49 kg category.
 Her elder sister, Neelam was the national level boxing champion from 2013 to 2015.

 In Ballabgarh village, there was a lack of sports culture and very few people came forward to inspire Gaurav to pursue boxing.
 His school started boxing training as a sport and in order to have fun Gaurav joined, and soon boxing became his profession.
 Though in the initial days, there was a big problem in his family finances, i.e., in order to be a good boxer one needs enough financial support to have good food and training.
 In 2012, when Gaurav started showing the spark of becoming a boxer, his father sold his 50-yard land to financially support Gaurav's boxing career.
 So, when Gaurav decided to become a boxer, his family came forward to help him in every possible way so he could pursue his dream without giving him a hint of the financial crisis of the family.